Class: Paru::Filter

 # STDOUT

-def initialize(input = $stdin, output = $stdout)
+def initialize(input = $stdin, output = $stdout, treat_metadata_strings_as_plain_strings: false)

 @input = input